Electrical Services in Dallas, Texas

 DFW averages 50–60 thunderstorm days per year, with frequent lightning strikes, hail, and straight-line winds.
 Lightning causes an estimated $1 billion in property damage annually across the U.S., and North Texas is one of the highest-risk regions.
 A single lightning strike near your home can destroy electronics, damage wiring inside walls, and fry breaker panels.
 Whole-home surge protectors are essential for DFW homes.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Dallas electrical pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Dallas electrical provider.

 If you see sparks, smell burning, or a breaker won't stay reset, immediately switch off the main breaker.
 Do not touch the panel with wet hands or if there is any sign of water intrusion.
 If the panel itself appears scorched or damaged, do not touch it at all and call 911.